 App developers have a love/hate relationship with reviews.
 From one perspective, a pack of great reviews on a widely searched site like Yelp, Amazon, or the App Store can drive revenue increases for your app.

-However, bad reviews can weigh you down and make users wary to spend money or time on your app.
+However, negative reviews can weigh you down and make users wary to spend money or time on your app.

 - 60% of users consider reviews important